pervognsen/bitwise/FAQ.md

 **Q: What is Bitwise?**

+Bitwise is my free educational project about building the software and hardware stack for a simple computer from scratch, running on an FPGA.
+This includes all the systems software, including operating system, compiler, etc, as well as the HDL source code for the CPU, graphics chip, peripheral controllers, etc.

+By watching daily or bidaily streams on Twitch, uploaded later as videos to YouTube, reading blog posts and articles, and studying code pushed daily to GitHub, you will get to watch over my shoulder as I build the system from scratch, starting with an empty source control repository, and you will learn how everything works so you can build it yourself too.
+Most code will be written off stream, but every new line of code will be covered during code reviews at the beginning of each stream.

 **Q: Who are you?**

+I'm Per Vognsen.
+I've worked as a game engine programmer and systems programmer at companies like Epic Games, NVIDIA, RAD Game Tools and Oculus for more than 15 years.
+In 2017, I decided to take a break from professional programming, partly to pursue this project.

 **Q: Why are you doing this project?**

+I've always wanted something like this to exist, "full stack" development in the truest sense.
+There have been some similar projects in the past.
+A big influence is Niklaus Wirth's Oberon system, and Wirth's work in general.

+**Q: How are you funding it?**

+Bitwise is funded by self-sustaining savings.
+There is no need for financial support.

+**Q: How can I help?**

+For now, the biggest help would be tuning in, spreading the word, and participating in the community.
+My long-term motivation will be largely driven by the community's response.

 **Q: What do I need to know in advance to follow along?**